Heart Disease Prevention Strategies

 Avoid Foods That Promote Arterial Plaque Formation

-Are you worried about how your diet might be affecting your heart and circulation? include those high in saturated fats, trans fats, and added sugars, as these can lead to the , restricting blood flow and worsening symptoms of Peripheral Artery Disease.
-To support your circulatory health, it's important to focus on a while also being aware of the .
+Are you worried about how your diet might be affecting your heart and circulation?
+Avoid foods high in saturated fats, trans fats, and added sugars, as these can lead to the narrowing of arteries, restricting blood flow and worsening symptoms of Peripheral Artery Disease.
+To support your circulatory health, it’s important to focus on a balanced diet while also being aware of the risks.

-We’re here to provide compassionate care for conditions like PAD and (CVI).
-Dietary changes are just one part of a holistic approach to improving your .
+We’re here to provide compassionate care for conditions like PAD and chronic venous insufficiency.
+Dietary changes are just one part of a holistic approach to improving your health.
 Remember, you’re not alone in this journey; we’re dedicated to supporting you every step of the way.

 The red slice shows foods you should avoid to keep your arteries healthy, while the green slice highlights foods that can help support your heart and circulation.